peteroupc/peteroupc.github.io/graphics.md

 #### 3-D graphics

-- The _PC 99 System Design Guide_ sections 14.27 to 14.34 gives guidelines on 3-D graphics support in PCs launched in 1999.
+- The _PC 99 System Design Guide_ sections 14.27 to 14.34 gives guidelines on 3-D graphics support for PCs to be launched in 1999.
 This challenge recommends the writing of software that performs as well as hardware meeting such guidelines, except for the screen resolution, frame rate, and double buffering requirements.
 - An application may choose to support stencil buffers, bump mapping, environment mapping, and three- or four-texture blending, but these are borderline pre-2000 graphics capabilities.
 - For years earlier than 1999, some of the 3-D capabilities mentioned in the specification (such as texture blending) might not be typical.
 - This specification allows for:
-    - Prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing highly detailed imagery.
+    - Prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation [1997]), to simulate showing highly detailed imagery.
     - Drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from point samples in 3-D, rather than 2-D, called _voxels_), as long as the triangle limits are respected.
 - The following are not within the spirit of this challenge:
     - Displaying more than 20,000 triangles at a time (per frame), even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the SEGA Model 3.
     - Phong shading (per-pixel specular highlighting), ray-traced graphics, and path-traced graphics, which were too slow for real-time graphics in the 20th century.
-- It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^53] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
+- It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^56] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.

 <a id=Screen_image_effects_filters></a>

 #### Screen image effects (filters)

-- Effects that modify the game screen image to emulate CRT displays[^54] are outside the scope of this challenge.
-So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display.[^55] This specification assumes those effects are not in place.
+- Effects that modify the game screen image to emulate CRT displays[^57] are outside the scope of this challenge.
+So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display.[^58] This specification assumes those effects are not in place.
 A game can have those effects if it wishes, but they should be in-game settings.

 <a id=Sounds></a>

 #### Sounds

 - Besides the limitation on music, this specification has no further limitations on sounds.
-- Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^56].
+- Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^59].
 Games that choose to constrain file size may wish to implement software versions of programmable sound generators for at least some of their sounds.
-- When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^57]
+- When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^60]

 <a id=Memory></a>

 #### Memory

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
-Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^58]
+Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^61]
-- According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^59]
+- According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^62]
-    - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^60]
+    - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^63]
-    - 1997: 8MB to 32MB.[^61]
+    - 1997: 8MB to 32MB.[^64]
-    - 1998: 32MB to 128MB.[^62]
+    - 1998: 32MB to 128MB.[^65]

 <a id=Seeking_Comments></a>